 How to Prepare Fresh Clams

-You may wish to remove the tough skin covering the neck of longneck clams.
+You may also want to remove the tough skin covering the neck of longneck clams.
 Slit the skin lengthwise and remove it.
 You can ground the skin and add it to chowder or creamed clam dishes.

 Clam Cooking Tips and Hints

-• The smallest clams are the most desirable for eating raw.
-The larger they get the tougher the meat.
+Once your clams are cleaned, you're ready to eat or cook them.
+The smallest clams are the most desirable for eating raw and the larger they get, the tougher the meat will be.

-• A chef friend of mine has a tip for tender clams in white chowder: soak the clams in milk or cream specified in the recipe and add them last along with the cream.
-Cooking only until heated through and do not boil.
+When you're making white chowder, take a tip from professional chefs.
+To get tender clams, soak the clams in milk or cream (whichever is specified in the recipe) and add them last along with the cream.
+Cook only until heated through and do not boil.

-• Larger clam shells can be boiled and scrubbed to use as serving pieces.
+Larger clam shells can be boiled and scrubbed to use as unique serving pieces.